 Yet, you may be a little hesitant because you don’t know what to expect.
 You may be wondering, How will I be received?
 Will I be put on the spot?
 What are the people like?
 What will the Service and sermon be like?
 What will the pastor be like?

-These are all important questions, and we have provided this page to answer them for you and to put you at ease because we are convinced that not only is Holy Cross parish a church that you should visit, but one that you should not miss!
+These are all important questions, and we have provided this page to answer them for you and to put you at ease because we are convinced that not only is Holy Cross a congregation that you should visit, but one that you should not miss!

-At Holy Cross parish visitors are always welcome.
-We are a friendly and welcoming Christian community and you will feel right at home.
+At Holy Cross visitors are always welcome.
+We are a friendly and welcoming New Covenant community and you will feel right at home.
 You can come just for worship or you can stay for fellowship after the Service.
-We have fellowship and refreshments in our parish hall every Sunday after worship, and a potluck luncheon on the last Sunday of each month.
+We have fellowship and refreshments in our parish hall after worship, and a monthly potluck luncheon.
 You will love our potlucks.
 There is always plenty of good food and warm fellowship.
 Visitors are our guests and do not have to bring a thing.
 Just come and expect to have a good time!

-Now that you know a little more about Holy Cross parish, its people and pastor, we hope that you will agree that it is a church that you will want to visit.
+Now that you know a little more about Holy Cross parish, its people and pastor, we hope that you will agree that it is a congregation that you will want to visit.
 There is no reason to hesitate.
 We are a faithful and friendly congregation, and we have a place for you.
-We hope to see you on Sunday!
+We hope to see you soon!

 Our Monthly Potluck Luncheon